 - Can be contested.

 - Lawyer-written Wills can be expensive.

 Holographic Will in Quebec

-A holographic Will is a basic Will written in the handwriting of the testator.
+A holographic Will is a basic Will written in the testator’s handwriting.

 This Will is as straightforward as taking a piece of paper, writing down your last wishes, dating, and signing it.
 Witnesses are not required.